f0i/identify/README.md

 ## login.f0i.de

-This app shows some basic statistics about how many apps are connected and how many users signed in with ICgsi.
+This app shows some basic statistics about how many apps are connected and how many users signed in with Identify.

 # Development